Compare & Save on Conveyancing Solicitors

 Once a property is Sold STC, work begins to transfer ownership.
 This is where conveyancers or conveyancing solicitors are needed to begin the process and eventually exchange contracts.
 It is a lengthy period crammed with paperwork.
 As a buyer you will want to begin arranging your mortgage, find licensed surveyors to conduct searches and negotiate contracts with the seller.

 It is important to remember that even though the seller is not yet legally committed to the sale, neither are you.
-It is important to use reliable surveyors to ensure the property is right for you.
+It is important to use reliable surveyors to ensure the property is right for you, you should also compare surveyors to get the best deal.
 Take this uncertain time to ensure that you are fully informed on the property and are happy to proceed.

 Sold STC would mean that the seller has accepted the offer provided.
 The estate agents will update the property listing and a ‘Sold’ or ‘Sold STC’ sign will be erected on the property.
 This is where the legal process begins and ownership is transferred.